EulerianTechnologies/gtm-ss-eulerian-analytics/README.md

 ### Documentation

-1. download the file `template.tpl`
+1. go to you google tagmanager instance
-2. go to you google tagmanager instance
+2. go to the "Templates" section
-3. go to the "Templates" section
+3. look for the Eulerian Marketing Platform - GTM SS template in the gallery
-4. create new template, on the upper right side you click on the three dots & select import
+4. create new template
 5. the template is imported you just need to configure with the proper subdomain from the third-party tracking url

    5.1 example : if you tracking domain is : `https://et1.eulerian.net` the **targetHost** is **et1.eulerian.net**